siddsach/reddit_nlp/README.md

 politcal groups, analyze distribution of sentiment for political vs. non-political entities.
 * Also retrieved averaged word vectors of comments to perform similarity based clustering  of users based on comments

+Results drove me to the following conclusions
+--> Political entities are significantly more polarized in sentiment than non-political entities --> People were more controversial than organizations, but this could be because organizations weren't identified properly --> users clustered into clear groups, but clustering only good at high-level, could not pick out smaller subgroups.